kelvinloo/aws-cloud-resume/README.md

 # AWS Cloud Resume Website

-Goal: Deploy awebsite with my resume backed by AWS serverless architecture.
-Implement a CI/CD pipeline using Infrastructure as code so website can be updated remotely over the Internet.
+Goal: To deploy a website with my resume backed by AWS serverless architecture and Implement a CI/CD pipeline using Infrastructure as code so website can be updated remotely over the Internet.

 Services used:
 •	S3
 •	CloudFront